Sophie Lowe: Music

-2016-present: Trust and new singles

-Since 2016, Lowe has released a bunch of stand-alone singles, starting in August when she released a collaboration with TWINKIDS titled, "Mean" with the music video being directed by Patrick Fileti and herself.
-In the same year, she starred in the music video from Australian electronic producer Flume and Canadian singer Kai, titled "Never Be Like You" alongside actor Sam Reid, which has over 40 million views on YouTube.

-In October 2017, she released the single, "Trust".
-The song went to be featured on tv series such as The Bold Type and Charmed.
-As November 2022, the single is her most popular song on Spotify with over 1 million streams.

-In September 2018. she released the single, "Taught You How To Feel", music video was directed by Bonnie Wright, making this her second collaboration between them, since the single "Dreaming" in 2013.
+Lowe said in October 2015 she had a two-fold focus: when she had free time between acting, she tried to do as much music as she could.
+However, she would not give up acting for a musical career.
+In 2016 she released a collaboration with TWINKIDS titled, "Mean", with the music video being directed by Patrick Fileti and herself.
+In the same year, she starred in the music video from Australian electronic producer Flume and Canadian singer Kai, titled "Never Be Like You" alongside actor Sam Reid.
+In October 2017, she released the single, "Trust", which was featured on TV series The Bold Type and Charmed.
+In September 2018, she released the single "Taught You How To Feel".
+The music video was directed by Bonnie Wright, making this her second collaboration, since the single "Dreaming" in 2013.

-On 11 May 2021, Lowe released the single, "I Don't Want You Around", the music video was directed and edited by herself.
-After three years since the release of her last single, Lowe returned with the Indie pop song "From the Inside" which was released on January 24, 2023 alongside the official music video, which co-stars fellow Australian actor and model James Frecheville.
+On 11 May 2021, Lowe released the single "I Don't Want You Around", with the music video directed and edited by herself.
+Her Indie pop song "From the Inside" was released on 24 January 2023 alongside the official music video, which co-stars fellow Australian actor and model James Frecheville.

-On 11 April 2025, Lowe was announced for the film Posthumous.

 Personal life

-Speaking to the media in October 2015, Lowe said she had a two-fold focus.
-When she had free time between acting, she tried to do as much music as she could.
-She stated that she would not give up acting for the sake of her burgeoning musical career.
-"There's no way I'm not acting," she said, "because that's my life."

 In 2018, it was confirmed that Lowe was dating Australian singer-songwriter Vance Joy, after he thanked and called her, "My girlfriend Sophie" in his acceptance speech at the ARIA Music Awards.
-They eventually broke up, without revealing any information on the subject.
+The relationship ended a few years later.